sbbhujbal/sbbhujbal/Project-2/README.md

 upload_to_s3_task >> run_glue_job_task

-## 5. Run the DAG
+### 5. Run the DAG
-Open and login Airflow webserver.
-Than run the DAG.
+Open and login to Airflow webserver at http://localhost:8080 and the run the DAG manually to test it.

 ALL SUCCESS.
-Let's check the S3 bucket raw zone, curated zone and Athena Table "sb_nutrition"
+Let's check the S3 bucket raw zone, curated zone and Athena Table "sb_nutrition"for data and then do some "Nutrition Analysis" on this data using SQL queries.

-## 6. Athena Analytics
+### 6. Athena Analytics
 Run the code here in queries folder to analyze beverages and nutrion content.
 Check which beverages are healthy and which are not healthy.
 Check beverages by NO calorie , no sugar to High calorie, High sugar etc.

-## That's it.
+### That's it.
 This is the end of this project.
 Thank you for your interest.